Knowing how to use your camera as a webcam will help you level up the quality of your video calls, without needing a standalone device.

 Download Fujifilm X Webcam (opens in new tab)

 How to use your Nikon camera as a webcam

-Nikon's Webcam Utility now works for both Macs and PCs; It requires a PC running 64-bit Windows 10, an Intel Celeron, Pentium 4, or Core series processor, and 4GB of RAM.
+Nikon's Webcam Utility — which it out of its beta version — now works for both Macs and PCs; it requires a PC running 64-bit Windows 10, an Intel Celeron, Pentium 4, or Core series processor, and 4GB of RAM.
 Macs need to have MacOS High Sierra 10.13 or later, at least a 1GHz Intel Core or Xeon processor, and at least 2GB of RAM.

 How to use your Olympus camera as a webcam

 Owners of the Olympus E-M1X, E-M1, E-M1 Mark II, E-M1 Mark III and the E-M5 Mark II can use the Olympus OM-D Webcam beta software in conjunction with a PC to use those cameras as a webcam.